DAVID'S REVIEW OF THE KING JAMES/NEW KING JAMES VERSION|

 The NKJV has textual differences in its footnotes.
 If you do serious study with the NKJV, keep your eye on those footnotes.
 The footnotes reveal what is in the majority (but later) of the 5000+ manuscripts, and also what the modern translations use, which are the earliest manuscripts.
 The footnotes will show you the differences between those manuscripts and what the NKJV uses.

 While the KJV/NKJV doesn't use the oldest manuscipts, it is probably the most beautiful in when comes to literary style.
 The KJV is at a 12th grade reading level, while the NKJV is at a 8th grade level.
-The NKJV preserves much of the beauty of the KJV, as well as being very easy to read, which proves that the KJV was easy to read in 1611.
+The NKJV preserves much of the beauty of the KJV, especially with poetry.
+Compare Psalm 91 in the NKJV to other translations and you will find none (including the KJV) are as beautiful as the NKJV in that psalm.
+The NKJV is also very easy to read, which proves that the KJV was easy to read in 1611.

 You will not find any serious doctrinal errors in the KJV or NKJV, so I would highly recommend both the KJV and NKJV for devotional reading.
 The NKJV textual footnotes makes it suitable for serious study also.
 But I would not recommend the KJV for study purposes.